Cyfrin/Updraft/src/routes/get-started/where-to/+page.md

+---
+title: Where to Start?
+---

-Everyone should start with the <a href="/blockchain-basics/" style="color: blue; text-decoration: underline;"> Blockchain Basics Course</a>
+Everyone should start with the [Blockchain Basics Course](/blockchain-basics)

 <!-- TODO: make this a big button to take to blockchain basics -->